 - Sunday: 7:00 am, 8:00 am, 4:00 pm.

 What if the audience you’re targeting on Instagram is not located in the USA or specifically in the EST timezone?

-Let’s say, you’re targetting people living in London, New York and Los Angeles at the same time.
+Let’s say, you’re targeting people living in London, New York and Los Angeles at the same time.
 Or you may be running a global business and your audience lives in multiple time zones.
 You’ll want to schedule your posts at times that fit different peak activity times.